adachille/parkinsons-detector/README.md

 At this point, we used the MSR training set and the aggregated MSR/TE set to train binary classification models and tested them on the MSR testing set.
 In the testing set, all of the samples have PD.
 Our goal is to identify the accuracy of PD diagnoses among these patients.
 Or, in other words, see how many of the 28 patients' recorings our model can successfully diagnose with PD.

 We also compare performances accross different algorithms.
 As shown in the following table, Naive Bayes can achieve the best result when using the MSR training set.
-Moreover, after combining both sets, our accuracy improved for each classifier.
+Also, after combining both sets, our accuracy improved for each classifier.
 However, there is also a concern here that samples with and without disease are very imbalanced in the combined set.
-Adding in the TE set with all PD patients, may skew our models to predict PD, the only class of datapoint in the testing set more frequently.
+Adding in the TE set with all PD patients, may skew our models to predict PD, the only class of datapoint in the testing set, more frequently.
 The improvement might be caused by overfitting.
 Moreover, from these experiments, we do not know how our model will perform for datasets of non-PD patients, a significant limitation.

 #### Accuracy of each classifier: